-The college supervisor is a member of the college faculty who as a supervisor of teacher candidates and coworker of cooperating teachers
+The college supervisor is a member of the college faculty who, as a supervisor of teacher candidates and coworker of cooperating teachers,

-- 1. assists in the orientation of directors and cooperating teachers in the student teaching program. - 2. orients the teacher candidates at the beginning of each semester of student teaching. - 3. observes the teacher candidates in a variety of settings. - 4. consults with each teacher candidate and the cooperating teachers either individually or jointly as circumstances indicate. - 5. gives help and guidance to teacher candidates, cooperating teachers, and directors relative to information that may be needed to improve the program and to resolve problems which may arise during the student teaching experience. - 6. writes a report about the teacher candidate that will be helpful in the placement of the teacher candidate as a beginning teacher and gives this information to the director of field experiences. - 7. is a source of encouragement and of counsel to the teacher candidates and to their cooperating teachers. - 8. is a liaison between MLC and the teacher candidate.
+- 1. assists in the orientation of directors and cooperating teachers in the student teaching program. - 2. orients the teacher candidates at the beginning of each semester of student teaching. - 3. observes the teacher candidates in a variety of settings. - consults with each teacher candidate and the cooperating teachers either individually or jointly as circumstances indicate. - 5. gives help and guidance to teacher candidates, cooperating teachers, and directors relative to information that may be needed to improve the program and to resolve problems which may arise during the student teaching experience. - 6. writes a report about the teacher candidate that will be helpful in the placement of the teacher candidate as a beginning teacher and gives this information to the director of field experiences. - 7. is a source of encouragement and of counsel to the teacher candidates and to their cooperating teachers. - 8. is a liaison between MLC and the teacher candidate.

-College Supervisor - Observations and Conferences
+Observations and Conferences

 Usually the college supervisor is able to visit each teacher candidate three times during the term.
 At the time of each visit to the participating school, the college supervisor's work will involve a number of activities.
 These include examining the teacher candidate's lesson plans, observing the student's teaching, and conferring with the cooperating teacher and the teacher candidate in separate conferences.
-Occasionally, the college supervisor may wish to meet with the cooperating teacher and the teacher candidate in a three-way conference.
+The college supervisor will also conduct at least three triad meetings (the cooperating teacher, teacher candidate, and supervisor) during the student teaching semester.
 The college supervisor will arrange his or her schedule of classroom visits and conferences taking into consideration such things as the number of teacher candidates and college teaching responsibilities.